The long dark teatime of the notation

 Dirac notation

-Dirac notation is basicly composed by two symbols: a $\textbf{bra}$ ($\bra{\cdot}$) and a $\textbf{ket}$ ($\ket{\cdot}$).
-Given a vector $v$ in the Hilbert space ($\mathbb{C}^n$,$ \langle \cdot,\cdot \rangle$) such as
+Dirac notation is basicly composed by two symbols: a \(\textbf{bra}\) (\(\bra{\cdot}\)) and a \(\textbf{ket}\) (\(\ket{\cdot}\)).
+Given a vector \(v\) in the Hilbert space (\(\mathbb{C}^n\),\( \langle \cdot,\cdot \rangle\)) such as

-$$v = \begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix},$$
+\[v = \begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix},\]then

-$$\ket{v}=\begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix}$$
+\[\ket{v}=\begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix}\]while

-$$\bra{v}= \begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix}^\dagger = \begin{pmatrix}v_1^* & v_2^* & \dots & v_n^* \end{pmatrix}$$
+\[\bra{v}= \begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix}^\dagger = \begin{pmatrix}v_1^* & v_2^* & \dots & v_n^* \end{pmatrix}\]where \(v_i^*\) is the complex conjugate of \(v_i\).
+So, if

-$$w = \begin{pmatrix}w_1\\ w_2\\ \vdots \\ w_n \end{pmatrix},$$
+\[w = \begin{pmatrix}w_1\\ w_2\\ \vdots \\ w_n \end{pmatrix},\]we can write

-$$\braket{v | w} = \begin{pmatrix}v_1^* & v_2^* & \dots & v_n^* \end{pmatrix} \begin{pmatrix}w_1\\ w_2\\ \vdots \\ w_n \end{pmatrix} = \langle v, w \rangle \in \mathbb{C}, $$
+\[\braket{v | w} = \begin{pmatrix}v_1^* & v_2^* & \dots & v_n^* \end{pmatrix} \begin{pmatrix}w_1\\ w_2\\ \vdots \\ w_n \end{pmatrix} = \langle v, w \rangle \in \mathbb{C}, \]the inner product in the Hilbert space \(\mathbb{C}^n\).

 Moreover:

-$$\ket{v}\bra{w} =\begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix} \begin{pmatrix}w_1^* & w_2^* & \dots & w_n^* \end{pmatrix}= \begin{bmatrix}v_1w_1^* & v_1w_2^* & \dots & v_1w_n^* \\ v_2w_1^* & v_2w_2^* & \dots & v_2w_n^* \\ \dots & \dots & \dots & \dots \\ v_nw_1^* & v_1w_2^* & \dots & v_nw_n^* \end{bmatrix}\in \mathbb{C}^{n \times n}$$
+\[\ket{v}\bra{w} =\begin{pmatrix}v_1\\ v_2\\ \vdots \\ v_n \end{pmatrix} \begin{pmatrix}w_1^* & w_2^* & \dots & w_n^* \end{pmatrix}= \begin{bmatrix}v_1w_1^* & v_1w_2^* & \dots & v_1w_n^* \\ v_2w_1^* & v_2w_2^* & \dots & v_2w_n^* \\ \dots & \dots & \dots & \dots \\ v_nw_1^* & v_1w_2^* & \dots & v_nw_n^* \end{bmatrix}\in \mathbb{C}^{n \times n}\]The Riesz theorem

 In a more general setting, the bra notation is used for linear and continuous functions

-This is where Riesz representation theorem comes into play.
-It essentialy states that every function such as $f$ can be represented as the action of a vector $w\in \mathbb{C}^n$.
-More in detail, for every $f:\mathbb{C}^n\rightarrow \mathbb{C}$ linear and continuous, there exists a unique $w\in \mathbb{C}^n$ such that
+\[\braket{f|v} = f(v) \in \mathbb{C}.\]This is where Riesz representation theorem comes into play.
+It essentialy states that every function such as \(f\) can be represented as the action of a vector \(w\in \mathbb{C}^n\).
+More in detail, for every \(f:\mathbb{C}^n\rightarrow \mathbb{C}\) linear and continuous, there exists a unique \(w\in \mathbb{C}^n\) such that

-for every $v\in \mathbb{C}^n$.
+\[f(v) = w^\dagger v\]for every \(v\in \mathbb{C}^n\).
 This justifies the use of the bra notation for vectors.

 In quantum computing

 We use the Dirac notation in a more flexible way.
-For example, we represent vectors of the canonical basis with $\ket{0}$ and $\ket{1}$ instead of $\ket{(1, 0)}$ and $\ket{(0, 1)}$.
+For example, we represent vectors of the canonical basis with \(\ket{0}\) and \(\ket{1}\) instead of \(\ket{(1, 0)}\) and \(\ket{(0, 1)}\).
 This is for the sake of simplicity.
-As you know, systems of $n$ qubits are represented on $\mathbb{C}^{2^n}$: the dimension scales very fast!
+As you know, systems of \(n\) qubits are represented on \(\mathbb{C}^{2^n}\): the dimension scales very fast!
 It would be impractical to write vectors in their extended version.

-Moreover, we often take poetic licenses such as $\ket{+}$ and $\ket{-}$, which are even less significant if we take the Dirac notation too (let’s say) seriously, but are very meaningful in our context because they provide compactness and clarity!
+Moreover, we often take poetic licenses such as \(\ket{+}\) and \(\ket{-}\), which are even less significant if we take the Dirac notation too (let’s say) seriously, but are very meaningful in our context because they provide compactness and clarity!
 Never taken a shortcut before?

 More on notation